Khurshidbek Mukhtorov

-Khurshidbek Mukhtorov (Хуршидбек Алижон оглы Мухторов; born 9 February 1994) is an Uzbek professional footballer who plays as a centre-back for Super League club Persik Kediri.
+Khurshidbek Mukhtorov (Хуршидбек Алижон оглы Мухторов; born 9 February 1994) is an Uzbek professional footballer who plays as a centre-back for Buxoro.

 Club career

 Mukhtorov began his career at the Sirdaryo Soccer School.
 He began his professional career in the 2012 season as part of the Sirdaryo Region club Guliston.
 Mukhtorov caught the attention of Vadim Abramov due to his tall stature and quickness in defense, and in 2014 he signed a contract with Lokomotiv Tashkent Due to the competition in the squad, he mainly played in the games of the youth team.

 He returned to Lokomotiv before the 2016 season, he previously played for Kokand 1912 and Sogdiana in 2015.
 During his second visit to Tashkent, he was not included in the first team due to competition in the squad and played in 1 match during the first half of the season.
 In the second half of the season, he terminated his contract with the railwaymen and joined AGMK.

 In 2018, he moved from AGMK to Nasaf.
 He played for the club for a season and a half.
 And he scored 1 goal in 40 games.
 He signed a contract with Namangan's Navbahor team before the 2020 season.
 He returned to Lokomotiv in 2021 season.
 And he played for two seasons, this time, Mukhtorov became one of the team's main players and played more than 40 games over two years, scoring 2 goals.
 He officially left Lokomotiv before the 2023 season Ahead of 2023 season, Mukhtorov was signed with Turon.
 He had his most productive season with Turon.
 Despite being a defender, he played 25 appearances during the season, scoring 5 goals and assisting 1 goal.
 After his contract with Turon expired at the end of the season, he joined Neftchi's youth team before the new season.
 In January 2024, he signed a contract with Neftchi Fergana.